Alpha-330/Alpha-330/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/amazonwebservices/amazonwebservices-plain-wordmark.svg" title="AWS" alt="AWS" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original-wordmark.svg" title="Git" **alt="Git" width="40" height="40"/>
 </div>
-The results are pictured below.

-Languages and tools preview
-Adding GitHub Stats
-Here’s an image of what we’ll add in this section.

-GitHub stats section
-For heading, add the following code to README.md:

-pullreview_2025_01_726x300
----

 ### :fire: My Stats :
 We’ll add some stats about the user’s GitHub activity like the number of commits, number of PRs, etc., to this section.
 There are many open-source projects on GitHub that offer different stats for the GitHub profile.
 In this tutorial, we’ll see how to use two such open-source projects.